-1.3 Meet with all five State Legislators representing Sonoma County and all five Sonoma County Board of Supervisor at least once each year of the planning cycle to advocate for older adults, discuss and recommend policy regarding older adults, people with disabilities, and caregivers as well as communicate the work of the AAA to ensure county-wide awareness.
+List Objective Number(s)and Objective(s) [Refer to CCR Article 3, Section 7300 (c)] Projected Start and End Dates Title IIIB Funded PD or C Update Status 1.1 Participate in a minimum of 6 outreach events each year of planning cycle targeting older adults, individuals with disabilities, and their caregivers to expand awareness of older adult services.
+7/1/2020 to 6/30/2024 С 1.2 Provide at least 6 presentations in the community to non-Older Americans Act (OAA) funded agencies each year of planning cycle on the services available in the community for older adults, individuals with disabilities, and their caregivers.
+7/1/2020 to 6/30/2024 С 1.3 Meet with all five State Legislators representing Sonoma County and all five Sonoma County Board of Supervisor at least once each year of the planning cycle to advocate for older adults, discuss and recommend policy regarding older adults, people with disabilities, and caregivers as well as communicate the work of the AAA to ensure county-wide awareness.
 Focus on how to support their work during times of disasters (fire and flood) as well as providing support and advocacy for their legislative priorities.
-7/1/2020 to 6/30/2024 С Continue Met with Assemblymember Mark Levine to discuss older adult needs during the pandemic Met with Congressman Mike Thompson via Zoom during Capitol Day, February 25 Met with Senator Mike McGuire's Staff on March 23 as a reschedule from Capitol Day due to mutual scheduling conflicts Weekly meetings held with Supervisor Zane and AAA service providers and staff, Health Department, other local influencers AAA Director and Civic Engagement Committee Chair met with newly elected Supervisor Chris Coursey in January 2021 Collaborated with elected officials during fires and assisted vaccine outreach (McGuire) and (Huffman Town Halls) 1.4 Write a minimum of 2 articles each year of the planning cycle for senior centers, community-based service provider newsletters, and other media outlets.
-7/1/2020 to 6/30/2024 Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: Information & Assistance line (565-INFO) supervisor to write an article for each of the Senior Center newsletters.
-1.5 Create new and update existing outreach materials, as needed, that improve services and address needs of the AAA eligible populations and ensuring mono-lingual Spanish speaking populations are served.
-7/1/2020 to 6/30/2024 С Complete and Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: Continue Expanded the staff of the 565-INFO line Senior Resource Guide (printed and on-line) is available in Spanish Created English and Spanish COVID-19 materials/pamphlets (PPE, face coverings, social distance protocols) 1.6 Operate, maintain, and update existing AAA English and Spanish resource websites.
+7/1/2020 to 6/30/2024 С Write a minimum of 2 articles each year of the planning cycle for senior centers, community-based service provider newsletters, and other media outlets.
+7/1/2020 to 6/30/2024 Create new and update existing outreach materials, as needed, that improve services and address needs of the AAA eligible populations and ensuring mono-lingual Spanish speaking populations are served.
+7/1/2020 to 6/30/2024 С Operate, maintain, and update existing AAA English and Spanish resource websites.
 (Sonoma Access transportation and resource information website and the Senior Resource Guide website).
-7/1/2020 to 6/30/2024 С Complete Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: Continue On-going projects.
-No major changes in FY2020-21
+7/1/2020 to 6/30/2024 С Research and plan for the creation of a Sonoma County ADRC (Adult and Disability Resource Connection/Center) 7/1/2020 to 6/30/2024 PD